Dismembered/Dismembered.github.io/_posts/2014-06-23-HelloWorld-Tutorial_part2.markdown

 **Step 1:**

-> Create a new class within your project. `File`->`Class`.
+> Lets create a new class within our project. `File`->`Class`.

 ![drawing](/images/screenshot_6.png)

 **Step 2:**

 > In the new window set the `Package` field to your name.
 Set the `Name` field to HelloWorld (this is the name of the class).
-Tick the box to create `public static void main(String[] args)` (this will have Eclipse create a main method for you within your newly created class).
+Tick the box to create `public static void main(String[] args)` (this will have Eclipse create a main method for us within our newly created class).
 Then click `Finish` in the lower right corner.

 ![drawing](/images/screenshot_7.png)

 **Step 3:**

 > Import the Bridges package.
-This gives you access to all the classes/methods needed to create a graph or any other data structure visualization in the future.
+This gives us access to all the classes/methods needed to create a graph or any other data structure visualization in the future.

 {% highlight java  %}